 - 2 teaspoons soy sauce

-- 200 grams skin-on chicken thigh (cut into bite-size pieces)
+- 200 grams boneless skin-on chicken thighs (cut into bite-size pieces)

 - 2 scallions (stems cut 2-inches long, greens sliced thinly diagonally)

 - 2 servings udon noodles (see note below)

 - 1 large egg (beaten)

 - Prepare the soup mixture by adding the soy sauce sugar, and salt to the chicken stock and stirring it until they're fully dissolved.

 - Heat a nonstick pan with high sides over high heat, and then add the chicken, skin-side down.
 Let the chicken fry undisturbed until some fat begins to render out from the skin.

 - Add the scallion stems between the chicken pieces and let everything fry undisturbed until the skin-side of the chicken is golden brown.
 If the scallions are browning faster than the chicken, you can flip them over.

 - When the chicken is evenly browned on the skin-side, add the sake and deglaze the pan.

 - When most of the liquid has evaporated, add the soup mixture, and bring this to a boil.
 Use a spoon or skimmer to remove any scum that floats to the surface.